 But how do you get your web design in top condition and stay on top of the latest trends?
 How do you create a web design that finds an alignment with the most recent design trends as well as appear aesthetically appealing to your audience?

 The challenges of creating a successful website are a topic that DesignAdvisor has been looking into and they created an interesting and informative infographic on the topic of web design trends in 2018.
 So here are five questions to consider in order to help you get the best out of your web design, drive traffic and increase conversions on your site.

 1. Is your web design responsive or adaptive?

-With the ease of access to smartphones by a larger population, the multitasking capabilities of the audience makes it integral for a website owner to implement a mobile friendly design of their website.
+With the ease of access to smartphones by a larger population, the multitasking capabilities of the audience makes it integral for a website owner to implement a mobile friendly web design of their website.
 One of the most common mistakes businesses make, (especially smaller ones), is not implementing responsive or adaptive web design on their website.

 There are many different browser options and varying screen sizes in use today, so when someone accesses your web page it can be very frustrating if only half of the page is visible and they need to scroll both horizontally and vertically.
 What you want is a web design that will automatically adjust to the width of the browser being used.
 Responsive and adaptive designs are two different approaches to this problem.
 One of the differences being that responsive design is an immediate and fluid adjustment, while adaptive design adjusts in stages or ‘snaps’ at specific points in time.

 94% of people judge a website based on its responsive web design.
 Hence, make sure that you make the mark.

 2. Are you making full use of optimization?